linuxboot/heads-wiki/About/Keys.md

   Ideally the private key does not live on the machine, but instead is in a Yubikey or other USB Security dongle.

-TODO: Can this be used in the disk decryption process?
+The security dongle may be used in the disk decryption process.
+Some of the Linux distros have incoporated this using /etc/crypttab with a keyscript option.

 An attacker who controls this private key can replace executables in `/boot` and if they also control the disk encryption key they can tamper with files in a